Skip to content

 Downstream pages updated

-• seafood — Levers to reduce contamination section notes bivalve-and-cephalopod water-quality screening as a sourcing lever.
+• Seafood — Levers to reduce contamination section notes bivalve-and-cephalopod water-quality screening as a sourcing lever.

-• cadmium — Toxicology and dietary exposure routes sections should reference bivalves as a high-load source distinct from finfish.
+• Cadmium — Toxicology and dietary exposure routes sections should reference bivalves as a high-load source distinct from finfish.

 Anchor sources